Loading…

 Australian small businesses operate under the Privacy Act when handling personal information, and many sit just under the $3M turnover threshold where it applies.
 Even when it doesn't strictly apply, the principles — minimise collection, secure storage, limit cross-border transfer — are reasonable to follow.
 Paid business-tier AI tools generally meet these expectations; free consumer ones often don't.

-The other Australian reality: small businesses here often serve a tight local market where word-of-mouth is the main growth channel.
+The other Australian reality: small businesses here — many of them family-owned — often serve a tight local market where word-of-mouth is the main growth channel.
 AI that helps you respond faster, deliver better, and follow up more reliably translates directly into the kind of reputation that gets you the next five customers.

 Three actions, in order:

 That's the entire programme at under-10-staff scale.
 The businesses that win aren't running the most sophisticated stacks — they're the ones who actually adopted it.
-For a more guided rollout, AI implementation consulting in Melbourne is designed for exactly this size of business.
+For a more guided rollout from a Melbourne-based AI tech studio, AI implementation consulting in Melbourne is designed for exactly this size of business.

 FAQ